 As an Approved Supervisor for the state of Washington, Jason Chastain can provide some or all of the required supervision needed to obtain the Licensed Independent Clinical Social Worker, Licensed Mental Health Counselor, and Licensed Marriage and Family Therapist licenses.
 Jason highly values supervision.
 Jason’s desire is to give back, so that others can benefit from the challenges, training and experience encountered on his journey.

 Generally the focus of Jason’s supervision is on one or more evidence-based models and their application: cognitive-behavioral, solution-focused, person-centered, rational emotive behavioral, or narrative.
+If a supervisee does not yet know what their theoretical orientation is, this is a great time to explore it.
 The development of a professional self and self-awareness are essential and must be attended to regardless of theoretical orientation.
 He is also an advanced practitioner and consultant-in-training for Eye Movement Desensitization and Reprocessing (EMDR) therapy and can integrate this into supervision if requested.